jac307/documentation-Estuary/Tutorials/Estuary-WorkingWithJsoLangs.md

   + `a-function or a-conjunction-of-functions` = Write the function(s) you want to translate / Escribe la(s) funcion(es) que quieras traducir.
   + `word` = Write the word you want to use to replace the above / Escribe la palabra que quieres para reemplazar lo anterior.
   + `"word"i` = Write the word again inside quotation marks / Escribe de nuevo la palabra pero entre comillas.
-       + `i` = case sensitive / sensible al cambio de may/min.
+       + `i` = not case sensitive / no distingue mayúsculas y minúsculas.
-       + erase the i so it is not case sensitive / borra el i para que no sea sensible al cambio de may/min.
+       + erase the i so it is case sensitive / borra el i para que distinga entre mayúsculas y minúsculas.
   + `words-to-add-divided-by-slash` = Write all the words you used divided by "/" / Escribe todas las palabras que usaste divididas por "/".

 <img src="imgs/79.png">